 HFCs and PFCs can be used as substitutes for ozone depleting substances (CFCs and HCFCs) that are being phased out according to the Montreal Protocol.
 They are used in various applications, including refrigeration and air conditioning equipment, as well as in foam blowing, fire extinguishers, aerosol propellants and for analysing purposes.
 There is no production of HFCs and PFCs in Norway (however, PFCs are emitted as a by-product during the production of aluminium, see chapter 4.4.3).
-HFCs and PFCs registered for use in Norway are HFC-23, HFC-32, HFK-125, HFC-134, HFC-134a, HFC-143a, HFC-143a, HFC-152a, HFC-227ea and PFC-218.
-The most significant gases, measured in CO_2 equivalents are HFC-134a, HFC-143a and HFC-125.
+HFCs and PFCs registered for use in Norway are HFC-23, HFC-32, HFK-125, HFC-134, HFC-134a, HFC-143, HFC-143a, HFC-152a, HFC-227ea and PFC-218.
+The most significant gases, measured in CO2 equivalents are HFC-134a, HFC-143a and HFC-125.
 Measured in metric tonnes emissions of the low-GWP HFC-152a are also significant.
-Due to, i.e., high taxation, the use of PFCs in product-applications is very low.
+Due to high taxation, the use of PFCs in product-applications is very low.

 In January 2003 a tax on import and production of HFC and PFC was introduced.
 In July 2004 this tax was supplemented with a refund system for the destruction of used gas.
-In 2010 the tax and refund were both 213 NOK (approximately 29 Euro) per tonnes of CO_2 equivalents.
-Based on these new realities a project was established to review the emission calculations of HFC and PFC.
-This work was completed in March 2007 (Hansen 2007) and is reflected in this report.
+The tax and refund are both around 230 NOK (approximately 30 Euro) per tonnes of CO_2 equivalents.
 In May 2010, EU regulation (EC) No 842/2006 on certain fluorinated greenhouse gases was included in Norwegian legislation.